Is Bing PPC For Real Estate Investors A Waste Of Time ? Absolutely Not. Here’s Why…

 Bing delivers lower search volume but a more attractive cost per lead.

-You’ll, of course, get more volume of impressions and clicks on Google Adwords, but you’ll usually pay more per click for those visitors.
+Of course, you’ll get more impressions and clicks on Google Ads, but you’ll usually pay more per click for those visitors.

-It’s not that one is better than the other… this post is mainly to lay out the argument that Bing is a very valid PPC marketing platform that in this month-long test pulled leads in that cost us less than we pay for leads on Google.
+It’s not that one is better than the other… this post is mainly to lay out the argument that Bing is a very valid PPC marketing platform that, in this month-long test, pulled leads that cost us less than we pay for leads from Google.

 More… Quick Microsoft Advertising Stats

-Here are some stats about Bing and Microsoft Advertising to keep your mind churning and keep you informed.
+Here are some stats about Bing and Microsoft Advertising to keep your mind churning and informed.

 7 Reasons Why You Shouldn’t Ignore Bing PPC For Real Estate Leads…